The Battery Whisperer's Guide: Squeezing Every mAh from Your Tracker

 Architecture for Micro-Power: The Foundation

-- Sensor domain: IMU, barometer, microphone powered via P-MOSFET switch
+- Sensor domain: IMU, barometer, microphone behind a P-MOSFET load switch.

-- Radio domain: GPS, LoRa isolated on separate enable lines
+- Radio domain: GPS and LoRa on independent enable lines for selective bring-up.

 Radio Discipline: The 80% Solution